milossturanovic/agriculture-apothecary-theme/README.md

-# 📘 Project Beta – Custom WordPress Theme (ACF Blocks & Asset Setup)
+# 📘 Agriculture Project theme – Custom WordPress Theme (ACF Blocks & Asset Setup)

-This document explains how ACF blocks and assets are set up in the **Project Beta** theme, including automatic block registration, asset loading, and Gutenberg editor styling.
+This document explains how ACF blocks and assets are set up in the **Project Beta** theme for the Agriculture apothecary website, including automatic block registration, asset loading, and Gutenberg editor styling.

 ---

 ### 📁 Block Folder Structure

 Each custom ACF block must follow this structure inside `/blocks/{block-name}/`:

 - `block.json` defines block metadata and ACF-specific options
-- `hero.php` is the template rendered on the frontend
+- `my-block.php` is the template rendered on the frontend
-- `hero.css` and `hero.js` are automatically enqueued if present
+- `my-block.css` and `my-block.js` are automatically enqueued if present

 ---